EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Introduction

 In recent years, \textit{Large Language Models} (LLMs) have emerged as promising tools for automating unit test generation~\cite{chen2021codex}.
-Approaches such as \textit{TestART}~\cite{2024arXiv240803095G}, \textit{ChatUniTest}~\cite{chen2024chatunitest}, and \textit{A3Test}~\cite{xie2024a3test} demonstrate the ability of LLMs to produce syntactically correct, semantically coherent, and human-readable unit tests.
-These models leverage their natural language understanding and code generation capabilities to approximate human-level testing strategies.
+Approaches such as \textit{ChatUniTest}~\cite{chen2024chatunitest}, \textit{TestART}~\cite{2024arXiv240803095G}, and \textit{A3Test}~\cite{xie2024a3test} demonstrate the ability of LLMs to produce syntactically correct, semantically coherent, and human-readable unit tests.
+These approaches leverage their natural language understanding and code generation capabilities to approximate human-level testing strategies.
 Nevertheless, LLM-based methods often suffer from limited exploration of complex input spaces, instability caused by hallucinations, and an inability to iteratively improve upon initial generations without external feedback~\cite{madaan2023self}.

-Motivated by the complementary strengths and weaknesses of LLM-based and SBST-based approaches, we propose a \textit{hybrid framework} that we call EvoGPT, which integrates diverse LLM-based generation with evolutionary search-based refinement.
-Our framework first generates a large, diverse pool of initial test suites by querying LLMs under varied temperature settings, encouraging exploration across diverse execution paths that include repair loops, and coverage guidance.
-Subsequently, an evolutionary algorithm refines the generated test suite through \textit{selection}, \textit{crossover} and \textit{mutation} operations, optimizing for both coverage mutation score.
-Empirical results show that our framework already significantly outperforms state-of-the-art LLM-only and SBST-only baselines in both code coverage and mutation score of successfully generated tests.
+Motivated by the complementary strengths and weaknesses of SBST and LLM-based approaches, we propose \emph{EvoGPT}, a hybrid system that integrates diverse LLM-based test generation with evolutionary search-based test suite optimization.
+EvoGPT is illustrated in Figure~\ref{fig:diagram}.
+It generates a diverse initial population of test suites by querying LLMs under multiple system prompts and temperature settings, encouraging exploration across different execution paths and behavioral patterns.
+A generation-repair loop and a coverage enhancement step inspired by TestART~\cite{2024arXiv240803095G} further refines this initial population.
+Subsequently, EvoGPT uses an Evolutionary Algorithm (EA) that applies selection, crossover, and mutation operators to optimize a fitness function that combines structural coverage and mutation score.